Palettes

 - Press Enter to save

-Delete Palette
+Delete a Palette

 - Open the palette menu (⋮)